willyrabbits/UlaboxChallange/README.md

 # Future steps

+* Improve tests done with 'react testing library', some basics are done, but needs to be improved.

 * Implement Jest test.
 Currently Test are done with React Testing Library which is complatible with Jest.

 * Fecth list of cities from somewhere else (curently they are 'hardcoded' in a data file).
 This way it will be more dynamic and we'll have more options to choose.